Snicon/DA208E_Programming-in-CSharp-III/README.md

 - In-memory data storage

 ### Assignment 2 - EF, Anonymous types, methods, lambda expressions
+Assignment 2 takes the project from the prior assignment and migrates it over to ASP.NET MVC, introduces database connection and extends the web application further.

+The assignment intends to give practical experience with:
+- MVC architecture/design pattern
+- Controllers and Views
+- Entity Framework Core
+- Databases (SQLite or SQL Server)
+- CRUD operations
+- LINQ
+- Routing
+- Lambda expressions

+### Assignment 3 - ...
+To be added.

+### Assignment 4 - ...
 To be added.

 More assignments will be added as the course progresses